adraismawur/python-template-maxi/README.md

 ***Replace this readme with a description of your project, and a description of how your code works as soon as possible***

 # python-template-1
 Hi!
-This is a simple template for Python projects.
-This is intended to force very few things, and help you structure your code in a nice way.
+This is a minimal template for Python projects.
+The main purpose of the template is to help you to organize your code in a nice way.
+However, tit is not intended to teach you how to write good code.
+That part is up to you :)

 The code included in this repository is in itself a small tutorial on how to structure your python code.

-This template is not intended to teach you how to write good code.
-That part is up to you :)

 ### Table of contents: